wsmd/is-plain/README.md

 </p>
 </details>

-Tests if a value is a [plain object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), which can be:
+Tests if a value is a [plain object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer).
+That is:

-- An object created with the `Object` constructor, `new Object()`
+- an object created using `new Object()`
-- An object without a prototype `Object.create(null)`
+- or, an object without a prototype `Object.create(null)`
-- An object created using the literal notation `{}`
+- or, an object created using the literal notation `{}`

 ## Installation